jyoo980/310-debugging/README.md

-# CPSC 310: Introduction to TypeScript
+# CPSC 310: Debugging Basics

 This repo contains the starter files for the TODO offered by CPSC 310: Introduction to Software Engineering, at UBC.